Wanteis/Airdropedia/README.md

-# Airdropedia
-irdrop listing and management web app
+# Airdropedia is an airdrop listing and management web app